 - Just like any other European city get good walking shoes as you’ll be walking a lot and the streets have cobble stones.
 You want to avoid blisters or sore feet after your adventure.

 - The drivers here are a bit crazy…. might I add crazier than in Madrid.
-You can be crossing the road when the green light for pedestrian is on and they (the drivers) are still moving while you are crossing, impatiently waiting for their light to turn green.
+You can be crossing the road when the green light for the pedestrian is on and they (the drivers) are still moving while you are crossing, impatiently waiting for their light to turn green.

 - Like any other country try to know a word or two of the language spoken in that country.
-Portuguese is a tiny bit similar to Spanish but honestly I couldn’t understand a lot of what the locals were saying maybe 20% due to some familiar words in Spanish.
-For me Portuguese sounds like French and Spanish had a baby.
+Portuguese is a tiny bit similar to Spanish but honestly, I couldn’t understand a lot of what the locals were saying maybe 20% due to some familiar words in Spanish.
+For me, Portuguese sounds like French and Spanish had a baby.